 - And more!

-While not every company will fall under ADA regulations, a production accessibility coordinator can assists productions of any size.
+While not every company will fall under ADA regulations, a production accessibility coordinator can assists productions of all sizes.